-We have acted as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York, in connection with the issuance of \$257,535,000 aggregate principal amount of New York City Housing Development Corporation Housing Impact Bonds, 2020 Series C (the "2020 Series C Bonds") and \$31,530,000 aggregate principal amount of New York City Housing Development Corporation Housing Impact Bonds, 2020 Series D (the "2020 Series D Bonds" and, collectively with the 2020 Series C Bonds, the "Bonds"), issued pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44-B of the Consolidated Laws of the State of New York, as amended (the "Act"), the Housing Impact Bonds Bond Resolution, adopted by the Corporation on November 26, 2019 (the "General Resolution"), the Third Supplemental Resolution Authorizing the Issuance of Housing Impact Bonds, 2020 Series C, adopted by the Corporation on October 29, 2020 (the "2020 Series C Resolution") and the Fourth Supplemental Resolution Authorizing the Issuance of Housing Impact Bonds, 2020 Series D, adopted by the Corporation on October 29, 2020 (the "2020 Series D Resolution"; the General Resolution, the 2020 Series C Resolution and the 2020 Series D Resolution being collectively referred to as the "Resolution").
-The Resolution provides that the Bonds are issued for the stated purpose of financing the 2020 Mortgage Loan.
+We have acted as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under the laws of the State of New York, in connection with the issuance of \$104,250,000 aggregate principal amount of New York City Housing Development Corporation Housing Impact Bonds, 2022 Series A (the "Bonds"), issued pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law, constituting Chapter 44-B of the Consolidated Laws of the State of New York, as amended (the "Act"), the Housing Impact Bonds Bond Resolution, adopted by the Corporation on November 26, 2019 (the "General Resolution") and the Fifth Supplemental Resolution Authorizing the Issuance of Housing Impact Bonds, 2022 Series A, adopted by the Corporation on November 30, 2021 (the "2022 Series A Resolution"; the General Resolution and the 2022 Series A Resolution being collectively referred to as the "Resolution").
+The Resolution provides that the Bonds are issued for the stated purpose of financing the 2022 Mortgage Loans.
 Capitalized terms not otherwise defined herein shall have the meanings ascribed thereto in the Resolution.

-In such connection, we have reviewed the Resolution, the Tax Regulatory Certificate of the Corporation, dated the date hereof (the "Tax Certificate"), opinions of counsel to the Corporation, U.S. Bank National Association, as trustee (the "Trustee"), and the Mortgagor with respect to the 2020 Mortgage Loan (the "Mortgagor"), certificates of the Corporation, the Trustee, the Mortgagor and others, and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.
+In such connection, we have reviewed the Resolution, the Tax Regulatory Certificate of the Corporation, dated the date hereof (the "Tax Certificate"), opinions of counsel to the Corporation, U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), and the Mortgagor with respect to the 2022 Mortgage Loans (the "Mortgagor"), certificates of the Corporation, the Trustee, the Mortgagor and others, and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.